Fundraising Process

 Term sheet negotiation

 If investors are interested after due diligence, they present a term sheet outlining the investment terms, such as the amount of investment, equity stake, valuation, and any additional conditions.
 Upon agreeing to the terms outlined in the term sheet, legal documents, like the investment agreement and shareholders' agreement, are prepared and reviewed by both parties.
-Company’s Legal Team will review and redline deal documents.
+The company’s Legal Team will review and redline deal documents.

 CapTable concerns